This page contains resources on shooting control options available to manage wildlife damage problems.

 - Hazing: The sound of gun fire disperses the target animal without killing or harming it.

 - Firearms: Use gunpowder or other flammable or explosive propellant.
-Shotguns, rifles fall under this category.
+Shotguns and rifles fall under this category.

 - Ancillary devices: Include equipment to assist the shooter in hitting the target.
 Scopes and night vision goggles fall under this category.